Advaxis, Inc. Shares Climb Infinity% Past Previous 52-Week High - Market Mover

 Advaxis, Inc. (ADXS) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $0.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 1.1%, and the S&P 500 rose 0.1%.
+This week, the Dow Jones Industrial Average fell 0.5%, and the S&P 500 fell 1.7%.

 Trading Activity